opendocsg/slw-judgments-backfill/2010_SGCA_3/report.md

 **Whether cl 11 was in unreasonable restraint of trade**

 42     Clause 11 is undoubtedly a restraint of trade covenant.
-The Court of Appeal has recently summarised the law on restraint of trade clauses in _Man Financial (S) Pte Ltd v Wong Bark Chuan David_ [2008] 1 SLR(R) 663 (“ _Man Financial_ ”).
+The Court of Appeal has recently summarised the law on restraint of trade clauses in _Man Financial (S) Pte Ltd v Wong Bark Chuan David_ <span class="citation">[2008] 1 SLR(R) 663</span> (“ _Man Financial_ ”).
 The case involved an employer-employee relationship but this court had gone further to discuss the entire area of restraint of trade clauses including the situation where there was a sale of a business.

 43     The court there cited, at [70], the statement of the law by Lord Macnaghten in the case of _Thorsten Nordenfelt v The Maxim Nordenfelt Guns and Ammunition Company, Limited_ [1894] AC 535 (“ _Nordenfelt_ ”) at 565 as representing the law in this area: